RB Rashaad Penny among Seahawks to watch in preseason game vs. Broncos

 He’s played just 27 of a possible 48 regular-season games due to varying injuries, notably an ACL tear suffered late in the 2019 season that lingered into 2020.

-Penny, who dropped about 15 pounds in the offseason in part to take some pressure off his knee, appeared ready to go when training camp began in late July with coach Pete Carroll saying, “it’s the best he’s looked since we’ve seen him.’’
+Penny, who dropped about 15 pounds in the offseason in part to take some pressure off his knee, appeared ready to go when training camp began in late July with coach Pete Carroll saying, “It’s the best he’s looked since we’ve seen him.’’

 But then, after a week of practice, Penny was again on the sidelines, unavailable for the team’s mock game and among the 31 players who sat out the first preseason game last Saturday in Las Vegas.

-Penny said he had no new injury — no issues with his knee — but that he just needed a bit more time to reacclimatized to practicing and playing everyday.
+Penny said he had no new injury — no issues with his knee — but that he just needed a bit more time to reacclimatized to practicing and playing every day.

 “No big thing,” Penny said.
 “Just something my body needed. … Got to get your body back to being in football shape.”

-Penny, though, returned to practice this week.
+Penny returned to practice this week.

-And while it may just be a preseason game, he considers it a big moment.
+And while it might just be a preseason game, he considers it a big moment.

-Penny knows this is the final season of his four-year rookie deal, and that whether he’s with the team next year at this time depends greatly on his ability to get on the field this year.
+Penny knows that this is the final season of his four-year rookie deal and that whether he’s with the team next year at this time depends greatly on his ability to get on the field this year.

-“I know what I can do and I’m pretty sure these coaches know,’’ Penny said this week.
+“I know what I can do, and I’m pretty sure these coaches know,’’ Penny said this week.
 “It’s actually exciting for me to go out and play this Saturday and show that I can be available and be consistent and I want to be available for 17 games.’’

 The team wants to see that, too.